-Demonstrate passion and commitment to excellent care and quality for young people, emphasizing service delivery and outcomes.
+Demonstrate passion and commitment to excellent care and quality for young people, emphasising service delivery and outcomes.

-Ensure successful registration with Ofsted and maintain compliance with company policies, regulations, and standards, particularly in safeguarding and child protection.
+Ensure successful registration with Ofsted and maintain compliance with company policies, regulations, and standards, particularly in safeguarding.

-Exhibit strong leadership, promote high performance, develop staff knowledge in safeguarding, optimize resource deployment, manage financial performance, and foster a culture of continuous improvement, innovation, and learning.
+Exhibit strong leadership, promote high performance, develop staff knowledge in safeguarding, optimise resource deployment, manage financial performance, and foster a culture of continuous improvement, innovation, and learning.

 Main Duties:

-Ensuring compliance with Ofsted and regulatory requirements
+Develop effective quality assurance systems to ensure compliance with Ofsted and regulatory requirements

+Deliver effective leadership to the staff team, that promotes excellence and a positive culture of open practice

+Ensure the service is finaically viable by seeking to maintain a minimum of 80% occupancy.

 Meeting all budgetary, regulatory, and service development targets

-Matching potential Young People with the current residents

-Ensuring Young People have a positive influence from the staff team through your leadership and management of the home
+Ensuring Young People have positive role models from the staff team through your leadership and management of the home

 Preparing reports and attending a range of meetings, such as review meetings with multi-agency partners, management meetings and interviewing new potential staff for your team

-Assessment and evaluation of new referrals and manging a smooth transition into the homeEnsuring that Ofsted standards are being met
+Assessment and evaluation of new referrals and managing a smooth transition into the home

-Management of the home’s budget and expenditure

-Develop quality assurance systems

-Deliver effective leadership to the staff team, that promotes a positive culture of open practise

-Ensuring the staff rota is effective
+Ensuring the staff rota is effective and meets the needs of the young people placed.

 Person Specification:

+Currently hold or have previously held a registration with Ofsted as a Registered Manager

-You must have recent experience working within the residential sector at registered manager level within a children's residential service
+You must have recent experience working within the children’s residential sector (2 years in the last 5) at registered manager level.

 Substantive experience in a Managerial role including supervisory experience